-The Twist: Once lawyer Richard Gere has got him off the hook, Norton reveals that the innocent side of his personality was mere performance.
-He's a killer to the core.
+What's the twist?
+Once his lawyer has got him off the hook, Stampler reveals that the innocent side of his personality was mere performance.
+There is no "Roy": he's a killer to the core.

 13. Les Diaboliques (1955)

-The Set-Up: A headmaster's wife teams up with his mistress to bump off their hated lover.
+The movie: A headmaster's wife teams up with his mistress to bump off their hated lover.
 However, their plan hits a snag when his corpse goes missing and sightings are recorded of him walking around, alive and well.

-The Twist: The missing body reappears in the family bathtub, rising up to menace the terrified wife.
+What's the twist?
+The missing body reappears in the family bathtub, rising up to menace the terrified wife.
 She promptly keels over with a heart attack, just as the headmaster and his mistress had planned.
 They were in on it all along.